MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-panel-drawer-tools.md

 | Move a tool from the main toolbar to the drawer Toolbar | On the main toolbar, right-click the tool's tab, and then select **Move to bottom**. |
 | Open a tool in its default toolbar | When DevTools has focus, open the **Command Menu** by pressing `Control`+`Shift`+`P` (Windows, Linux) or `Command`+`Shift`+`P` (macOS).
 Type the name of the tool, and then select the tool. |

-For an overview of Panel tools, Drawer tools, and a few other tools such as the Inspect tool and Device Emulator, see [Microsoft Edge Developer Tools overview](index.md).
+For an overview of Panel tools, Drawer tools, and a few other tools such as the Inspect tool and Device Emulator, see [Overview of DevTools](index.md).

 In addition to Panel tools and Drawer tools, DevTools includes the following tools:
 *  The **Inspect** tool.
 See [Use the Inspect tool to detect accessibility issues by hovering over the webpage](accessibility/test-inspect-tool.md).